demian85/home-server/README.md

 # sonoff-server
-A basic custom server implementation for managing appliances at home using [Sonoff](http://sonoff.itead.cc/en/) devices.
+A custom server for managing appliances at home using ESP8266-based devices like [Sonoff](http://sonoff.itead.cc/en/) and [Wemos D1 Mini](https://wiki.wemos.cc/products:d1:d1_mini)

 ## Motivation
 I bought a bunch of Sonoff devices and decided to upgrade their firmware to [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota).